tomaszbabiuk/aeplugin-afore/README.md

-# Unofficial support for AFORE inverters (tested on BNT K008L)
+# Welcome

-This is a plugin for [Automate-Everything](https://github.com/tomaszbabiuk/automate-everything)
+This is a plugin for [Automate-Everything](https://github.com/tomaszbabiuk/automate-everything).
+It provides unofficial support for AFORE inverters (tested on BNT008KTL).

 # Directory setup
 ```bash